MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-import-and-export-account-schedules.md

 ---
     title: How to Import and Export Account Schedules
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] enables you to import and export account schedules into other companies and databases.
+    description: Russian enhancements enable you to import and export account schedules into other companies and databases.

     documentationcenter: ''
     author: SorenGP